imagej/imagej.github.io/_pages/plugins/trackmate/custom-spot-feature-analyzer-algorithms.md

 A little word about the expected execution context: The TrackMate GUI operates in steps, as you have noted.
 First the detection step generates spots, then they are filtered, then they are tracked, etc...
 Therefore, when I said earlier that the whole model is available for calculation, this is not entirely true.
 When using the GUI, spot numerical features are used to filter spots after they have been detected.
 So that this stage, there is no tracks yet.
 There is not even filtered spots.
 A spot feature cannot depend on these objects, and this is a built-in limitation of TrackMate.
 So be cautious on what your numerical feature depends.

 Before we go into the code, here is quick recap on the TrackMate model API.
-After the detection step, the spots are stored in a {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/SpotCollection.java' label='SpotCollection' %} object.
+After the detection step, the spots are stored in a {% include github org='fiji' repo='TrackMate' branch='master' source='fiji/plugin/trackmate/SpotCollection.java' label='SpotCollection' %} object.
 It gathers all the spots, and can deal with their filtering visibility, etc...
 Spot analyzers are meant to operate only on one frame, so we will need to require the spot of this frame.
 The target frame is specified at construction time, by the factory.

-The {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/features/spot/SpotAnalyzer.java' label='SpotAnalyzer' %} interface is pretty naked.
+The {% include github org='fiji' repo='TrackMate' branch='master' source='fiji/plugin/trackmate/features/spot/SpotAnalyzer.java' label='SpotAnalyzer' %} interface is pretty naked.
 There is nothing specific, and all the logic has to go in the `process()` method.
 There is no need to have a method to return the results of the computation, for spot objects can store their own feature values, thanks to the `Spot.putFeature(feature, value)` method.

 Here is what the `process()` method of the analyzer looks like: